Geocaching

 b.

-that could occur while participating in geocaching activities,
+illnesses that could occur while participating in geocaching

 c.

-the buddy system, sharing your plan with others, and considering the
+including using the buddy system, sharing your plan with others,

 2.